alvinuseree/Inertial-Measurement-Unit-Integration-With-Processing/README.md

 None Needed

 ## Deployment

 Arduino IDE:
 Compile the Arduino IDE code to the Arduino UNO.
 To test the operation of this module, open the serial monitor and observe the values (x,y,z) for the "accelerometer", "gyroscope" and "complementary filter".
 If the values shown are not "NAN", tilt the sensor approximately 90 degrees in any direction and observe the change.

 Processing:
 The processing code can either be run by compiling the code and pressing run, or opening the exe file located in the application folders e.g. "application.windows32"

+Note: The "complementary filter" representation is the smoothed version of the "accelerometer" and "gyroscope" readings.

+## Research the maths

+The mathematics behind the calculations can be found via various sources on the internet.

+## Demo

+A short demo is given.
+The code can be taken further by implementing a 3d CAD file, and having that rotate in space.
+If requested, I will upload an example of this.

 ## Authors
 Alvin Useree